EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

 Sample Design: Dynamic L-Shaped DNA Origami
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The described data set is from smTIRF measurement with DNA origami structure as you can see on :numref:`dyn-2c-origami-3state`.
-The origami is labeled with Cy3B (donor) and Atto647N (acceptor).The donor is attached to the flexible tether with a 8 nt, 1 mismatch overhang binding freely between single-stranded binding sites.
+The described data set originates from smTIRF measurements of 2-state DNA origami structures as you can see in :numref:`dyn-2c-origami-3state`.
+The origami is labeled with Cy3B (donor) and Atto647N (acceptor).
+The donor is attached to the flexible tether, which can bind to single-stranded binding sites with a 8 nt, 1 mismatch overhang.
 The energy transfer is expected between a high FRET State 1 (12 o'clock) and a low FRET State 2 (6 o'clock).

 .. figure:: ./../../figures/examples/PA1-Dynamic_2c_Origami.png
    :width: 400